springfall2008/batpred/docs/output-data.md

 - predbat.best10_load_energy - Predicted best load energy for PV 10%
 - predbat.best10_import_energy- Predicted best import energy for PV 10%

+## Battery status

+The following sensors are set based upon what Predbat is currently controlling the battery to do:

+- binary_sensor.predbat_charging - Predbat is charging the battery (from solar, or if that is insufficient, from grid import)
+- binary_sensor.predbat_discharging - Predbat is force discharging the battery for export income.
+Useful for automations if for example you want to turn off car charging when the battery is being exported.

 ## Energy rate data

 ### Low import rate entities

 - predbat.low_rate_cost - The lowest import rate cost in Pence
-- predbat.low_rate_start - Start time of the next low import rate
+- predbat.low_rate_start - Start time of the next low import rate slot
-- predbat.low_rate_end - End time of the next low import rate
+- predbat.low_rate_end - End time of the next low import rate slot
 - predbat.low_rate_cost_2, predbat.low_rate_start_2, predbat.low_rate_end_2 - The following low import rate slot
-- binary_sensor.predbat_low_rate_slot - A sensor that indicates which there is a low energy rate slot active
+- binary_sensor.predbat_low_rate_slot - A sensor that indicates when there is a low energy rate slot active

 ### High export rate entities

-- predbat.high_export_rate_cost - The highest rate cost in Pence
+- predbat.high_export_rate_cost - The highest export rate cost in Pence
-- predbat.high_export_rate_start - Start time of the next high export rate
+- predbat.high_export_rate_start - Start time of the next high export rate slot
-- predbat.high_export_rate_end - End time of the next high export rate
+- predbat.high_export_rate_end - End time of the next high export rate slot
 - predbat.high_export_rate_cost_2, predbat.high_export_rate_start_2, predbat.high_export_rate_end_2 - The following high export rate slot
-- binary_sensor.predbat_high_export_rate_slot - A sensor that indicates which there is a high export rate slot active
+- binary_sensor.predbat_high_export_rate_slot - A sensor that indicates when there is a high export rate slot active

 ### Other rate entities